JetBrains/intellij-sdk-docs/tutorials/custom_language_support/lexer_and_parser_definition.md

 tab : \u0009
 ```

-Now open the *PsiViewer* tool window and check how the lexer brake the content of the file into tokens, and the parser parsed the tokens into PSI elements.
+Now open the *PsiViewer* tool window and check how the lexer breaks the content of the file into tokens, and the parser parsed the tokens into PSI elements.

 ![PSI Elements](img/psi_elements.png)